ovn-org/ovn/Documentation/internals/contributing/documentation-style.rst

      Option argument names should be enclosed in angle brackets, as above.

-- Any references to the application or any other Open vSwitch application must be marked up using the `program` role.
+- Any references to the application or any other OVN application must be marked up using the `program` role.

   This allows for easy linking in the HTML output and correct formatting in the